-The Renewal Corporation has prepared 16 Management Plans for the review and approval of the Federal Energy Regulatory Commission (Commission) as conditions of the License Surrender Order.
+The Renewal Corporation prepared 16 Management Plans to implement the DDP, and the Commission reviewed and approved these plans as conditions of its License Surrender Order.
 These Management Plans were developed in consultation with federal, state and county governments and tribes.